ywcui1990/numenta-apps/taurus.metric_collectors/README.md

   specified, the generated scripts go into the location specified in `--install-dir`.

-`install-taurus-metric-collectors.sh` is included at the root of the `products` repository as a convenient alternative:
+`install-taurus-metric-collectors.sh` is included at the root of the `numenta-apps` repository as a convenient alternative:

     `./install-taurus-metric-collectors.sh <site-packages in $PYTHONPATH> <somewhere in $PATH>`